 ERRNO_CODES A map from posix error names to error codes.

 FS An alias to the Emscripten File System API.

+PATH An alias to the Emscripten Path API.

+canvas See pyodide.canvas.

-PATH An alias to the Emscripten Path API. canvas This provides APIs to set a canvas for rendering graph- ics. ffi See pyodide.ffi globals An alias to the global Python namespace. loadedPackages The list of packages that Pyodide has loaded. pyodide_py An alias to the Python pyodide package. version The Pyodide version.
+ffi See pyodide.ffi

+globals An alias to the global Python namespace. loadedPackages The list of packages that Pyodide has loaded. pyodide_py An alias to the Python pyodide package. version The Pyodide version.

-checkInterrupt() Throws a KeyboardInterrupt error if a KeyboardInterrupt has been requested via the interrupt buffer. isPyProxy( jsobj ) Is jsobj a PyProxy ? async loadPackage(names, options) Load packages from the Pyodide distribution or Python wheels by URL. async loadPackagesFromImports(code, options) Inspect a Python code chunk and use pyodide. loadPackage() to install any known packages that the code chunk imports. async mountNativeFS(path, fileSystemHandle) Mounts a FileSystemDirectoryHandle into the tar- get directory. pyimport(mod_name) Imports a module and returns it. registerComlink(Comlink) Tell Pyodide about Comlink. registerJsModule(name, module) Registers the JavaScript object module as a JavaScript module named name. runPython(code, options) Runs a string of Python code from JavaScript, using eval_code() to evaluate the code. async runPythonAsync(code, options) Run a Python code string with top level await using eval_code_async() to evaluate the code. setInterruptBuffer(interrupt_buffer) Sets the interrupt buffer to be interrupt_buffer. setStderr(options) Sets the standard error handler. setStdin(options) Set a stdin handler. setStdout(options) Sets the standard out handler. toPy(obj, options) Convert a JavaScript object to a Python object as best as possible. unpackArchive(buffer, format, options) Unpack an archive into a target directory. unregisterJsModule(name) Unregisters a JavaScript module with given name that has been previously registered with pyodide. registerJsModule() or register_js_module().
+checkInterrupt() Throws a KeyboardInterrupt error if a KeyboardInterrupt has been requested via the interrupt buffer. detectEnvironment() Detects the current environment and returns a record with the results. async loadPackage(names, options) Load packages from the Pyodide distribution or Python wheels by URL. async loadPackagesFromImports(code, options) Inspect a Python code chunk and use pyodide . loadPackage() to install any known packages that the code chunk imports. async mountNativeFS(path, fileSystemHandle) Mounts a FileSystemDirectoryHandle into the target directory. mountNodeFS(emscriptenPath, hostPath) Mounts a host directory into Pyodide file system. pyimport(mod_name) Imports a module and returns it. registerComlink(Comlink) Tell Pyodide about Comlink. registerJsModule(name, module) Registers the JavaScript object module as a JavaScript module named name. runPython(code, options) Runs a string of Python code from JavaScript, using eval_code() to evaluate the code. async runPythonAsync(code, options) Run a Python code string with top level await using eval_code_async() to evaluate the code. scheduleCallback(callback, timeout=0) Schedule a callback. setDebug( debug ) Turn on or off debug mode. setInterruptBuffer(interrupt_buffer) Sets the interrupt buffer to be interrupt_buffer. setStderr(options) Sets the standard error handler. setStdin(options) Set a stdin handler. setStdout(options) Sets the standard out handler. toPy( obj , options ) Convert a JavaScript object to a Python object as best as possible. unpackArchive(buffer, format, options) Unpack an archive into a target directory. unregisterJsModule(name) Unregisters a JavaScript module with given name that has been previously registered with pyodide. registerJsModule() or register_js_module().